The Orchid Gardener

-The Orchid Gardener (Orchidégartneren) is a 1978 Danish experimental film written, produced, shot, edited and directed by Lars von Trier.
+The Orchid Gardener (Orchidégartneren) is a 1977 Danish experimental featurette written, produced, shot, edited, and directed by Lars von Trier.

 Plot

 The film consists of a series of scenes, the chronological order of which is ambiguous, loosely relaying the experiences of the protagonist Victor Marse (Lars von Trier), whose actual name is Felimann von Marseburg.
 Victor is introduced by means of voice-over narration (Jesper Hoffmeyer) as a young artist of Jewish descent who has shunned his heritage.
 He is described as having arrived at the realisation that he is alone, doubting humanity's willingness to extend help to one another.
 Further details are provided, including the fact that he was called a wimp at one point in his life, which led to a dread of weakness and incompetence.
 Victor believes that he must keep his mind busy and therefore decides to cultivate his love for Eliza, a young nurse he encounters during his stay at a sanatorium.

 Whilst in residence at the sanatorium, Victor observes the intimate friendship between Eliza and her female friend, also a nurse.
 It is suggested they are lovers.
 It is ambiguous as to which nurse is specifically Eliza, which is further enunciated by a recurring voice-over that states ‘I am not Eliza’.
 Victor is portrayed as exhibiting a sense of dependence upon the nurses; in one scene he waits upon one nurse to dry and swaddle him in a towel following a shower, and in the following scene he uses a wheelchair.
 He is wheeled through the gardens of the sanatorium by one of the nurses, potentially Eliza, towards whom he expresses a tenderness by clasping her hand.
 Victor and the accompanying nurse pass a gardener and a woman painting on a large canvas, both of whom Victor greets with a smile.
 Arriving at a tree, the nurse gathers handfuls of blossoms, which she begins to gently sprinkle onto Victor's hair.
 She is interrupted by the call of another nurse, Eliza's friend.
 Leaving Victor seated in his chair, the nurses walk into the distance, with Eliza's friend retrieving from her pocket a condom, prompting laughter from both.
 Victor looks on with a forlorn expression.
 The sky becomes clouded; the camera tracks along the ground, displaying the painter's canvas and easel as scattered along the grass, with the painter nowhere to be seen.
 Eliza dashes back to Victor, who is still seated, and wheels him along, harshly dusting the blossoms from his head in the process.